Replace a DIMM - FAS500f

 Release the power cable retainers, and then unplug the cables from the power supplies.

-Step 3: Replace system DIMMs
+Step 3: Replace a DIMM

-Locate the DIMMs on your controller module.
+Replace the impaired DIMM on your controller module.

 Note the orientation of the DIMM in the socket so that you can insert the replacement DIMM in the proper orientation.